IVRL/Cluster/RunAI/README.md

 Finally, **RunAI** is a scheduler built on top of Kubernetes that allows you to submit jobs to ICCluster.
 More about RunAI [here](https://docs.run.ai/Researcher/overview-researcher/)

+TAs and supervisors should provide students with pre-made docker images whenever possible to avoid unnecessary duplication and delays.

 ## Important Disclaimer

 Once you start using the EPFL cluster, the resources you use will be charged to the lab, and they cost a lot.
 To make sure we do not receive excessive bills please strictly control your cluster usage.
 Amongst other things: